Bellevue Little Theatre's 'Almost Maine' is a must see

 Now there are some stories within the play that are stronger than the others, there is one scene involving an argument around a painting that went on a tad too long for my taste.

-Again I saw the show before the cast and crew went through their tech week so perhaps any pacing issues would be resolved by music or other technical elements.

-This show is a must see for everyone that is able and comfortable going out to see a live performance.
+This show is a must-see for everyone that is able and comfortable with going out to see a live performance this Thursday, Friday or Saturday.

 Reservations are required, and may be made online at bellevuelittletheatre.weebly.com or by calling 402-291-1554 from 10 a.m. to 4 p.m.
 Monday through Saturday.